 Noting that most courts “disfavor” opposing-lawyer depositions, the court recognized it should permit these depositions in “limited circumstances.”
 Relying upon Nguyen v.
 Excel Corp., 197 F.3d 200 (CA5 1999) and Shelton v.
 American Motors Corp., 805 F.2d 1323 (CA8 1986), the court required Sand Storage to prove these three factors in order to depose Trican’s in-house lawyer:

 - No other means exist to obtain the information than to depose opposing counsel;

 - The information sought is relevant and non-privileged; and

 - The information is crucial to the preparation of the case.

 Based on the facts before it, the court found that the source of the notice letter’s statements regarding Sand Storage’s alleged non-performance was crucial and relevant to the case, and that Sand Storage had no other means to determine Trican’s decision-maker without deposing the in-house lawyer.
 The court therefore allowed the in-house lawyer’s deposition.

 The court, however, implemented privilege-protection measures.
-Although ruling that the source of information contained in the notice letter and Trican’s decision-maker were facts and not privileged, it also ruled that Sand Storage’s counsel could not inquire into communications between Trican’s in-house lawyer and Trican employees, which are privileged.
+Although ruling that the source of information contained in the notice letter and Trican’s decision-maker were facts and not privileged, it also ruled that Sand Storage’s counsel could not inquire into privileged communications between Trican’s in-house lawyer and Trican employees..